Northern Illinois Huskies: NIU Athletics Hall of Fame

 The NIU Athletics Hall of Fame first started in 1978.
 There has been an annual class induction since 1983.
 Women were inducted starting in 1986.
 There are currently 207 individuals and 17 teams enshrined in the NIU Athletics Hall of Fame.

+Mascot

+The NIU Huskies are represented by both Victor E. Huskie (a person wearing a Siberian Husky costume) and Mission (a live Siberian Husky).
+The Mission program establishing a series of live dogs as mascots was started by the NIU Foundation in 2012.
+As of 2023, three dogs (Mission I, Mission II, and Mission III) have served in this role.
+Mission III was introduced in 2023.